panaverse/metaverse-web/README.md

 # Learn to Build Metaverse on the Web

-Curious about what Web #D is capable of in the hands of seasoned developers?
+Curious about what Web 3D is capable of in the hands of seasoned developers?
 Here are some examples from around the web:

 [Bruno Simons interactive portfolio](https://bruno-simon.com/)